teymuri/klarenz/README.md

-Kodou is a small package for engraving music written in Python 3.5.3.
+__Kodou__ is a small package for engraving music written in Python 3.5.3.
 It was originally inspired by [a tutorial by Bernd Klein](https://www.python-course.eu/python_scores.php) on creating musical scores using Python.

+A fast demo:

 Kodou is under active development.
 Feel free to report bugs, instabilities or feature wishes.